Overview

 Screening for brain aneurysms

-The use of imaging tests to screen for unruptured brain aneurysms is generally not recommended unless you're at high risk.
-Talk to your health care provider about the potential benefit of a screening test if you have:
+Screening for unruptured brain aneurysms is typically only used if you are at high risk.
+Talk to your healthcare professional about screening if you have:

-- A family history of brain aneurysms.
-Particularly if two first-degree relatives — your parents, siblings or children — have had brain aneurysms.
+- A family history of brain aneurysms or a hemorrhagic stroke.
+Particularly if two first-degree relatives — your parents, siblings or children — have had a brain aneurysm or hemorrhagic strokes.

-- A disorder that increases your risk of developing a brain aneurysm.
+- A condition that increases your risk of developing a brain aneurysm.
 These disorders include polycystic kidney disease, coarctation of the aorta or Ehlers-Danlos syndrome, among others.

 Most aneurysms don't rupture.
 And for many people, an unruptured aneurysm never causes symptoms.
 But if the aneurysm ruptures, several factors may affect the outcome, which is known as the prognosis.
 They include: